-According to the Loan Agreement, then the Ministry of Highways, Ports and Shipping presently, Ministry of Roads and Highways is the Executing Agency and Road Development Authority is the Implementing Agency of the Project.
+According to the Loan Agreement, then the Ministry of Highways, Ports and Shipping presently, Ministry of Transport and Highways is the Executing Agency and Road Development Authority is the Implementing Agency of the Project.
 The objectives of the Project are to reconstruct 25 bridges with two lanes with pedestrian shoulders in the Western, Sabaragamuwa, Eastern, Southern, North Western, Central, Northern Provinces to meet the increasing demand for the transport of passengers and goods and contribute to the economic and social development of the respective areas by reducing the vehicle operations and road maintenance cost, travel time and accidents.
 The activities of the Project are implemented under three components namely package 01, 02 and 03.
 As per the Loan Agreement, the estimated total cost of the Project was US\$ 35.41 million equivalent to Rs 4,632 million was agreed to be financed by The Kuwait Fund for Arab Economic Development.
 The Project had commenced its activities on 07 September 2015 and scheduled to be completed by 05 September 2017.
 However, the date of completion of the activities of the Project had initially been extended up to 31 December 2019 and then 31 December 2023.

-1.3 Qualified Opinion
+1.3 Opinion

-In my opinion, except for the effects of the matters described in the Table 2 of my reports, the accompanying financial statements give a true and fair view of the financial position of the Project as at 31 December 2020 and cash flows for the year then ended in accordance with Sri Lanka Public Sector Accounting Standards.
+In my opinion, the accompanying financial statements give a true and fair view of the financial position of the Project as at 31 December 2021, and its cash flows for the year then ended in accordance with Sri Lanka Public Sector Accounting Standards.

-1.4 Basis for Qualified Opinion
+1.4 Basis for Opinion